blasestevez/NetBuy/README.md

-# LaChozaComercial
+# NetBuy

 > Platform to connect sellers and buyers through product listings.

-**LaChozaComercial** is a web application designed to facilitate interactions between sellers and buyers.
+**NetBuy** is a web application designed to facilitate interactions between sellers and buyers.
 It allows managing product listings with title, description, and price, ensuring a secure and efficient user experience using ASP.NET Identity.

 ---